eakonovalova/rsschool-cv/cv.md

 ## Short info
 I have been working as a software quality engineer for 5 years.
-My specialization is web projects, and I want to improve my skills.
+My specialization is web projects, and I want to improve my knowledge.

 ## Key skills
 * JS, TS